public-assembly/public-assembly-docs/docs/guides/glossary.md

 - **Web2** - this is “read-write web”.
 Think blogs & social media. **Sign in with Google** | **Sign in with Facebook** | **Sign in with Twitter**

-- **web3** - this is “read-write-trust web.”
+- **Web3** - this is “read-write-trust web.”
 The next iteration of the web being ushered in as we speak, leveraging *blockchain*. **Connect with Wallet**
 *See also: Wallet*

 ## **Z**
-- **Zora** -  a decentralized protocol/DAO where anyone can permissionlessly buy & sell NFTs.
+- **ZORA** -  a decentralized protocol/DAO where anyone can permissionlessly buy & sell NFTs.
 We love the ZORBs!
 *See also: DAO, Decentralized, NFT, Protocol*